 Now this one completely bamboozles me.
 SC Judges in India retire at 65 and HC Judges retire at 62.
 Squeezing a ‘why’ here could hold me in contempt, so I’ll make a quick dash towards my full stop.

 Drinking age vs. Smoking age vs. Serving age

 Did you know that the legal drinking age in Maharashtra’s Wardha District is 30?
 In a metropolitan city like Delhi and Mumbai it is 25, southern states like Karnataka and Kerala tag it as 21, Uttar Pradesh and Goa have the permissible age to consume liquor at 18.
 Such variations, aren’t they absurd and archaic?
 Smoking age is uniform across India i.e. 18 years.
 Another bizarre finding pertains to serving liquor.
 Take for instance, the Delhi Excise Act that allows anyone above 21 to serve liquor.
 You can handle liquor at 21, but not buy it, not gulp it!
 Brilliant!!!

 Child Labour vs. Begging age

-As per the Child Labour (prohibition and regulation) Act, 1986, all form of child labor for children below 14 years is banned in India.
+As per the Child Labour (prohibition and regulation) Act, 1986, all form of child labour for children below 14 years is banned in India.
 Let’s clap for that.